-All work must be your own and research students are expected to have an understanding and knowledge of appropriate academic behaviour by the time they complete their first degree.
-Any attempt to use any of the Unfair Means described below in any of your research degree assessments will be taken seriously.
+You should be aware that all work must be your own and research students are expected to have an understanding and knowledge of appropriate academic behaviour by the time they complete their first degree.
+Any attempt to use any of the unfair means described below in any of your research degree assessments will be taken seriously.
 When you submit your final thesis you will be required to sign a declaration indicating that the work submitted is your own.
-If you attempt to influence the standard of the award you obtain through cheating, plagiarism or collusion, it will be considered as a serious academic and disciplinary offence as described within the Academic Regulations and the Research Student Assessment Policies and Procedures Handbook.
+If you attempt to influence the standard of the award you obtain through cheating, plagiarism or collusion, it will be considered as a serious academic and disciplinary offence as described within the Academic Regulations and Assessment Handbook for Taught Programmes.

-- Cheating is any deliberate attempt to deceive and covers a range of offences described in the Research Student Assessment Policies and Procedures Handbook. - Plagiarism describes copying from the works of another person without suitably attributing the published or unpublished works of others.
-This means that all quotes, ideas, opinions, music and images should be acknowledged and referenced within your assignments. - Collusion is an attempt to deceive the examiners by disguising the true authorship of an assignment by copying, or imitating in close detail another student's work - this includes with the other student's consent and also when two or more students divide the elements of an assignment amongst themselves and copy one another's answers.
-It does not include the normal situation in which you learn from your peers and share ideas, as this generates the knowledge and understanding necessary for each individual to independently undertake an assignment; nor should it be confused with group work on an assignment which is specifically authorised in the assignment brief. - Re-presentation is an attempt to gain credit twice for the same piece of work.
+- Cheating is any deliberate attempt to deceive and covers a range of offences. - Plagiarism describes copying from the works of another person without suitably attributing the published or unpublished works of others.
+This means that all quotes, ideas, opinions, music and images should be acknowledged and referenced within your work. - Collusion is an attempt to deceive the examiners by disguising the true authorship of an assignment by copying, or imitating in close detail another student's. - Re-presentation is an attempt to gain credit twice for the same piece of work.